phil-blain/CICE-Consortium-CICE-wiki/Home.md

 The [About-Us repository](https://github.com/CICE-Consortium/About-Us) and [wiki](https://github.com/CICE-Consortium/About-Us/wiki) contain additional information, including contact information and instructions for code developers.

 ## Testing
-Instructions for setting up standard tests (e.g. regression, restart) are in the [Testing](https://cice-consortium.github.io/CICE/cice_7_testing.html) subsection of the documentation.
+Additional information can be found on the wiki's [Testing page](https://github.com/CICE-Consortium/CICE/wiki/Testing-CICE).
+Specific instructions for setting up standard tests (e.g. regression, restart) are in the
+[Testing](https://cice-consortium.github.io/CICE/cice_7_testing.html) subsection of the documentation.

 The near-surface data required for testing CICE is available.
 More information about how to download these data and test CICE can be found on the [Testing CICE](https://github.com/CICE-Consortium/CICE/wiki/Testing-CICE) wiki page.